bruno-chavez/ancestorquotes/README.md

    --help, -h  show help
 ```

-all: Displays all the quotes
+all: Shows all quotes the Ancestor has to offer:

 ```
-$ ancestorquotes a -h
-NAME:
-   ancestorquotes all - Prints all quotes from the darkest of dungeons!

-USAGE:
-   ancestorquotes all [arguments...]
+$ ancestorquotes all
+There is a place, beneath those ancient ruins, in the moor, that calls out to the boldest among them...

+'We are the Flame!', they cry, 'And Darkness fears us!'
+.
+.
+.
+Until the stars align in their inexorable formation and what sleeps is aroused once more.
+To hatch from this fragile shell of earth and rock, and bring our inescapable end.

+So, seek solace in a manner befitting your lineage, and take up your nugatory vigil, haunted forever by that sickening prose, echoing through the infinite blackness of space and time

 ```

 chat: prints a random quote that ends in a "?" followed by another one that finishes in a "."

 ```
-$ ancestorquotes c
+$ ancestorquotes chat
 How many rats will it take to gnaw through a tonne of putrid flesh?
 Ringing ears, blurred vision - the end approaches...